rosstopping/impulse-netlify/README.md

-# Impulse - A Novolio Template for Netlify
+# Impulse - A Template for Netlify

-Built using Netlify CMS, Eleventy, Alpine JS & Tailwind CSS
+Built using Netlify CMS, Eleventy, Alpine.js & TailwindCSS, Stripe

-Perfect for blogging websites, Impulse Netlify comes with everything you need to get started with NetlifyCMS support.
+Perfect for blogging & ecomerce websites, Impulse Netlify comes with everything you need to get started with NetlifyCMS support.

 ## Live Demo